NataliaVelasquez18/Amazon-Reviews-ETL/README.md

 ## Purpose

-The purpose of this study is to help the executive team of DreamGames to decide whether to join the Amazon paid review program will generate a positive return on investment (ROI).
+The purpose of this study is to help the executive team of DreamGames, an online videogame vendor, to decide if by joining the Amazon paid review program will generate a positive return on investment (ROI).

 ## Overview of approach: